dunnolab/vla-arena-oss/README.md

 ## Using our models

 Choose `<model-name>` depending on your purposes:
-- `pi-0.5-lerobot-arc-eng` - pi-0.5 (pre-trained) checkpoint finetuned on English version of combined Le-Robot dataset
+- `pi05-libero-ru-en` - pi05 checkpoint from Physical-Intelligence finetuned on both Libero-EN and [Libero-RU](TODO: insert link) Datasets.
-- `pi-0.5-lerobot-arc-ru` - pi-0.5 (pre-trained) checkpoint finetuned on Russian version of combined Le-Robot dataset
+- `pi05-pnp-ru` - pi05 checkpoint from Physical-Intelligence finetuned on pick-and-place dataset for SO101 Robot with Russian task annotations.
-- `pi-0.5-scratch-arc-libero-eng` - pi-0.5 (from-scratch) checkpoint prtrained on English version of combined Le-Robot dataset and Finetuned on Libero Dataset from Physical-Intelligence (#TODO insert link)
-- `pi-0.5-scratch-arc-libero-ru` - pi-0.5 (from-scratch) checkpoint prtrained on Russian version of combined Le-Robot dataset and Finetuned on Libero-RU Dataset from (#TODO insert link)
-- `pi-0.5-scratch-libero-ru` - pi-0.5 (from-scratch) checkpoint on Libero-RU Dataset

 HF repository contains both model parameters and global normalization statistics which were used to train our models.